dongsam/cv/index.md

 # 변동삼 [Dongsam Byun] <a href="http://cv.dongsamb.com/kor">🇰🇷</a> <a href="http://cv.dongsamb.com">🇺🇸</a>
 <!-- <i class="fa fa-link"></i> -->

-Blockchain, Machine Learning, Python Backend Engineer
+Blockchain Engineer with Machine Learning and Python Backend

 interested in text and finance data